How To Eat Better Through Mindful Eating

 Many people think that to feel satisfied, they need to be stuffed.
 You’re aiming more for being pleasantly satisfied, not stuffed.
 Try getting into the habit of rating your fullness levels on a scale of 1-10 to help you start getting in tune with different levels of fullness, and if you find you’re regularly eating to a 10, try to eat amounts that help you reach a 7 or an 8.

-If you feel you could benefit from my Mindful Eating service, give me a call (Emma Randall) on 07961 423120, or email me: email@example.com.
-I am based in Lightwater, Surrey.
-Skype sessions are also available.
+If you feel you could benefit from my Mindful Eating service and would like an initial chat to find out more, give me a call (Emma Randall) on 07961 423120, or email me: firstname.lastname@example.org.
+I’m based in Lightwater, Surrey and offer online sessions via Zoom.

 See ‘Services‘ for more information.